 In the RHNA methodology, the Job Proximity - Transit factor is based on the number of jobs that can be accessed within a 45-minute transit commute from a jurisdiction.
 The three factors in the RHNA methodology are placed on the same scale so a factor can modify a jurisdiction's baseline allocation in the range from 50% to 150%.
 Thus, jurisdictions scoring at the top for the region will get baseline share times 1.5, while jurisdictions scoring at the bottom for the region will get baseline share times 0.5.
 This scaling approach helps distribute RHNA units throughout the region by ensuring that even a jurisdiction with a low score gets an allocation from each factor and placing a limit on how many units can be assigned to a jurisdiction with a high score.
-Relative to other jurisdictions in the region, Belvedere has a small number of jobs that can be accessed within a 45-minute commute.
-As a result of its low score, the City receives a scaled score of 0.5 on the Job Proximity - Transit factor, which means few units are allocated to Belvedere based on this factor compared to other jurisdictions in the region.

-3 Public Resources Code Section 21064.3.
+&lt;sup>5 Public Resources Code Section 21064.3.